 6. Nim's Island (2008)

-This is a great family movie starring Abigail Breslin and Jodie Foster as well as Gerard Butler (who actually plays two parts in this movie).
+This is a great family movie starring Abigail Breslin and Jodie Foster as well as Butler. who actually plays two parts in this movie.
 Nim and her father live on a remote island together, getting supplies from a nearby shipping system.
-Her father researches the island and writes about it, while Nim educates herself about nature by exploring the island and working, as well as immersing herself in her favourite novels, the Adventures of Alex Rover.
-One day, her father goes out to sea and doesn't return, so Nim emails the only person she knows is capable of saving him - her hero, Alex Rover.
+Her father researches the island and writes about it, while Nim educates herself about nature by exploring the island and working, as well as immersing herself in her favourite novels, The Adventures of Alex Rover.
+One day, her father goes out to sea and doesn't return, so Nim emails the only person she knows is capable of saving him: her hero, Alex Rover.

-In reality, the writer of the Alex Rover books is a woman called Alexandra Rover (Foster) - with agoraphobia.
+In reality, the writer of the Alex Rover books is a woman called Alexandra Rover (Foster) who has agoraphobia.
 When she receives Nim's distress call, however, she decides to bravely embark on a journey to save her.

 This movie is highly underrated and great for kids and families.
-Butler also plays two parts in this movie - Nim's dad, and also Alex Rover himself, Alexandra's imagined adventurer who she chats with.
+Butler also plays two parts in this movie: Nim's dad and also Alex Rover himself, Alexandra's imagined adventurer whom she chats with.
 Check this movie out if you like kid's movies.

 5. The Phantom of the Opera (2004)

-I love this movie - the beautiful music, the special effects and the scary yet sexy Butler Phantom make this film a winner.
-Not everyone liked this movie, however - many said that Butler and Rossum's voices didn't measure up to original performances by Sarah Brightman and Michael Crawford.
+I love this movie—the beautiful music, the special effects and the scary yet sexy Butler as the Phantom make this film a winner.
+Not everyone liked this movie, however—many said that Butler and Rossum's voices didn't measure up to original performances by Sarah Brightman and Michael Crawford.
 If the story and the movie itself are more important to you, then you'd probably enjoy this movie.

 4. How to Train Your Dragon (2010)

 How to Train Your Dragon is a fantastic Dreamworks 3D animation movie.
 Who else would you cast as the badass Scottish Viking village chieftain?
-Butler plays the main character, Hiccup (Jay Baruchel)'s father, the leader of the Viking village.
+Butler plays the main character, Hiccup's (Jay Baruchel) father, the leader of the Viking village.
 Hiccup is an awkward teenager unable to fight against the dragons constantly attacking the town.
 When he finally hits a dragon with a giant crossbow, which he believes to be the legendary Night Fury.
-After finding it, he finds that he can't bring himself to kill it - instead, he befriends him.
+After finding it, he finds that he can't bring himself to kill it—instead, he befriends him.